hashicorp/nomad/website/source/guides/operations/vault-integration/index.html.md

 }
 ```
 The information above allows Vault to connect to our database and create users
-with certain privileges.
+with specific privileges.
 We will specify the `accessdb` role soon.
 In a
 production setting, it is recommended to give Vault credentials with enough
 privileges to generate database credentials dynamically and and manage their
 lifecycle.

-Run the the following command to configure the connection between the database
+Run the following command to configure the connection between the database
 secrets engine and our database:

 ```shell